addisonj/ff-2019-smoth-operator/pres.md

 - What it is and how it fits in with the other Flink APIs
 - What it enables and how Flink uses it
 - Some examples of what advanced functionality you can do with it
+- How Instructure uses it to move to Kappa-like Architectures

 ---